 Take some time to think and pray about what you want to accomplish:

-Goals can be specific, objective, and measurable (as in academic areas), or more general, subjective and intangible (as in spiritual/moral areas).
+- Goals can be specific, objective, and measurable (as in academic areas), or more general, subjective and intangible (as in spiritual areas).

-And, remember as you set these goals that God placed you as your child's parent.
+And remember as you set these goals that God chose you as your child's parent.
 No one knows your child better than you do.
 Seek the Lord's wisdom and trust in Him as you set goals for your child's homeschool program.

 © 2017 Network of Iowa Christian Home Educators & Julie Naberhaus adapted from "The ABC's of Homeschooling in Iowa" by Julie Naberhaus